If you travel the Stuart Highway NT, ask yourself “Where will I find the cheapest gas Alice to Darwin?’

 The answer … a place you’d never expect … RENNER SPRINGS DESERT INN, at little whistle stop along the way, called Pamayu.

 Sure, if you are not fussy, you can always swap at a big hardware group based in both cities.
-At either of these big centres, you won’t do better than $23.90 for an 8.5kg swap or refill.
+At either of these big centers, you won’t do better than $23.90 for an 8.5kg swap.

 And maybe yours ARE a bit older … so what.
 You’ve really looked after them, haven’t you?
 Not like some of those junk bottles from ‘who knows where in the world’ you often find in swap cages.
 Different heights, different diameters!
 Most with hardly any ‘use by life’ left anyway.